githubnext/blocks-template/README.md

 <img width="323" alt="Screen Shot 2021-12-03 at 2 54 55 PM" src="https://user-images.githubusercontent.com/8978670/144665902-63543c98-2486-4e13-9c54-f1d4bc6544a4.png" />

 **This step is optional!** If you aren't ready to share your block with others, don't tag the repo.
-Your blocks won't show up in the block picker, but you can still paste the block key (`{owner}/{repo}/{block id}`) into the search box at the top of the block picker.
+Your blocks won't show up in the block picker by default, but you can paste the repo URL (`https://github.com/{owner}/{repo}`) into the search box at the top of the block picker to search blocks in the repo.

-Blocks in private repos tagged with the `github-blocks` topic show up in the block picker, but only for users who can access the repo.

 ### Step 4.2: Push a new tag